 Lee McDonald's Latest Posts

-Proposed regulations adopt the post-2017 simplified accounting rules for small businesses.
-Implementation The Tax Cuts and Jobs Act ( P.L.
+The IRS has released final regulations addressing the post-2017 simplified accounting rules for small businesses.
+The final regulations adopt and modify proposed regulations released in August 2020.
+Implementation of the Rules The Tax Cuts and Jobs Act ( P.L.
 115-97) put in place a single $25 million gross receipts test for determining whether certain taxpayers […]

 The IRS has provided a safe harbor allowing a trade or business that manages or operates a qualified residential living facility to be treated as a “real property trade or business” solely for purposes of qualifying to make the Code Sec.
 163(j)(7)(B) election.
 This guidance formalizes the proposed safe harbor issued in Notice 2020-59, I.R.B. […]

 The IRS has released final regulations that address the changes made to Code Sec.
 162(f) by the Tax Cuts and Jobs Act (TCJA) ( P.L.
 115-97), concerning the deduction of certain fines, penalties, and other amounts.
 The final regulations also provide guidance relating to the information reporting requirements for fines and penalties under Code Sec. […]

 The IRS has issued final regulations providing additional guidance on the limitation on the deduction for business interest under Code Sec.
 163(j).
 The regulations finalize various portions of the proposed regulations issued in 2020 with few modifications.
 They address the application of the limit in the context of calculating adjusted taxable income (ATI) with respect […]

 San Francisco Tax Preparation / CPA: Final Regs Address the Deduction Limit for Compensation in Excess of $1,000,000